 Businesses and workplaces across the globe are changing and so are the technology expectations of its users – mobility, personalization, collaboration, and easy access to information being at the top of the list.

 What’s wrong with my SharePoint intranet?

-There are many organizations that are still using their age old, trusted, 100% customized SharePoint intranets; and they are working out just fine.
+Many organizations are still using their age-old, trusted, 100% customized SharePoint intranets, and they are working out just fine.
 So, why do they need to upgrade?

 Well, for one, being stuck with a legacy SharePoint intranet can be suicidal for businesses in this new world.
-Secondly, Microsoft is not going to provide any updates to the old installations anymore, so your users are going to be stuck with the old look and feel and features which were modern may be 10 years ago, but not anymore.
+Secondly, Microsoft is not going to provide any updates to the old installations anymore, so your users are going to be stuck with the old look and feel, but not anymore.